Race gap seen in US infant deaths after fertility treatment

 Black women who use fertility treatments may not be getting the highest quality care during pregnancy and after childbirth, said Dr. Michael A. Thomas, who will become the first Black president of the American Society for Reproductive Medicine next week.

-“The IVF patients, they work so hard to get there that they don’t allow anything to stand in the way of that baby getting a good outcome,” said Thomas, who was not involved in the study.
+“The IVF patients, they work so hard to get there that they don’t allow anything to stand in the way of that baby getting a good outcome,” said Thomas, who chairs the OB-GYN department at the University of Cincinnati College of Medicine.
 “But is the Black patient getting that same high-level, priority, concierge treatment?”

 The researchers thought women using fertility treatments might see less racial disparity in birth outcomes.